php-fig/fig-standards/proposed/psr-cache.md

-If the user does not provide a TTL value then the `Cache` MUST set a default value that is either configured by the user or, if not available, the maximum value allowed by cache system.
-If the cache system does not support a TTL option then the user specified or the default TTL values will be ignored.
+If the user does not provide a TTL value then the `Cache` MUST set a default value that is either configured by the user or, if not available, the maximum value allowed by the cache system.
+If the cache system does not support a TTL option then the user specified and default TTL values will be ignored.

-It will be the implementation job to define what values are considered valid or invalid for key names or TTL values based on what the underlying driver can accept but the user MUST be aware of the accepted values for both the TTL values as well as for key names.
+It will be the implementation's job to define what values are considered valid or invalid for key names or TTL values based on what the underlying driver can accept but the user MUST be aware of the accepted values for both the TTL values as well as for key names.